acieroid/newsome/README.md

       - not tested: update
       - ✗ update service description
     - service-create.sh (not tested since last modification)
-      - TODO: permissions on file added in /home/service
       - TODO: ssh of jail at IP 172.0.16.XXX on port 42XXX
       - TODO: parameters (eg. $JINTERFACE)
       - TODO: backups: how?